How to Save Money on Yarn – 7 Great Ideas

 1. Host a Yarn Swap party

-The deal is that everyone brings the yarn they want to trade, starts to look through each other’s yarn, and begins swapping.
+The deal is that everyone bring the yarn they want to trade, start to look through each other’s yarn, and begin swapping.
 Here are a few suggestions on how to swap, but please feel free to do it any way that suits you.
-You can for example:
+You can, for example:

 - Trade skein-for-skein